Vlady403/JavaScript-module-project---Vlady-Zarankin/README.md

   There is a proper discription for each project inside a README file in each project's folder.

 # Installation
-To get [Project 5 - Calculator] up and running on your local machine, follow these steps:
+To get "Project 5 - Calculator" up and running on your local machine, follow these steps:

-Navigate to the project directory: cd Calculator
 Run the following commands:

-`npm install`
+Navigate to the project directory: `cd Calculator`.

+Install the package: `npm install`.

 Start the development servers:
-`npm run dev`
+`npm run dev`.

-The local host adress will be shown, click 'ctr' and press on the link to upload the projec
+The local host address will be shown, click 'ctr' and press on the link to upload the project.

 # Technologies Used
 - HTML